SESMG/SESMG/docs/getting_started/how_to_use.rst

 with the "technology" property "timeseries".
 The following parameters have to be entered:

 - **timestamp**: Points in time to which the stored time series are related.
 Should be within the time horizon defined in the sheet "timesystem".
 - **timeseries**: Time series of a sink or a source  which has been assigned the property "timeseries" under the attribute "load profile" or "technology.
 Time series contain a value between 0 and 1 for each point in time, which indicates the proportion of installed capacity accounted for by the capacity produced at that point in time.
-In the header line, the name must rather be entered in the format "componentID.fix" if the component enters the power system as a fixed component or it requires two columns in the format "componentID.min" and "componentID.max" if it is an unfixed component.The columns "componentID.min/.max" define the range that the solver can use for its optimisation.
+In the header line, the name must rather be entered in the format "componentID.fix" if the component enters the power system as a fixed component or it requires two columns in the format "componentID.min" and "componentID.max" if it is an unfixed component.
+The columns "componentID.min/.max" define the range that the solver can use for its optimisation.